 - Microcontrollers for triggering events and KVM switches for event transmission

-- Automated validation of receipts using computer vison APIs
+- Automated validation of receipts using computer vision APIs

-- Test reporting platform with predictive analytics for real time status reporting
+- Test reporting platforms like Sealights with predictive analytics for real-time status reporting

 - Object-based test automation tools which take information about the UI elements within the screen.

-- Tools that work on image recognition or Optical Character Recognition (OCR).
+- Tools that work on Optical Character Recognition (OCR)

-Receipt validation is very important.
-Once the receipt is printed on POS machine, you need a solution to validate the correctness of details printed on it.
-For this, you need a combination of a robotic arm and a camera.
-The purpose of the robotic arm is to basically hold the receipt in such a manner so that you can take a good image of the receipt and validate it.
-The photo is saved as JPEG and OCR comparison is done using computer vision APIs.
-The same solution can be used to compare labels.
+The robotic arm performs payment terminal screen actions, Inserts/Removes Chip and PIN Card, etc. Receipt validation is essential, and once printed on the POS machine, it must be validated for the correctness of details printed on it.
+A combination of a robotic arm and a camera is required to accomplish this.
+The robotic arm will hold the receipt in such a manner, so a good image of the receipt can be taken for the validation purpose.
+The image is then saved as JPEG, and OCR comparison is made using computer vision APIs.

-- Dashboard that can be hosted on a cloud, on-premise solution
+- Web Dashboard hosted on a cloud or on-premise

-- Chatbot to get the status of your release or application.
-It also gives insights about testing and test cases
+- ChatBot to get the status of your release or application and provide insights

 About the author